SolarLune/tetra3d/readme.md

 - [ ] -- Depth testing within the same object - I'm unsure if I will be able to implement this.
 - [x] -- Offscreen Rendering
 - [x] -- Mesh merging - Meshes can be merged together to lessen individual object draw calls.
-- [ ] -- Render batching - We can avoid calling Image.DrawTriangles between objects if they share properties (blend mode, material, etc).
+- [ ] -- Render batching - We can avoid calling Image.DrawTriangles between objects if they share properties (blend mode, material, etc) and it's not too many triangles to push before flushing to the GPU.
 Perhaps these Materials can have a flag that you can toggle to enable this behavior?
-- [ ] -- Texture wrapping (will require rendering with shaders)
+- [ ] -- Texture wrapping (will require rendering with shaders) - This is kind of implemented, but I don't believe it's been implemented for alpha clip materials.
 - [ ] -- Draw triangle in 3D space (could be useful for 3D lines, for example)
 - [x] **Culling**
 - [x] -- Backface culling